 You may already be familiar with the Savory Chickpea Pancake which is another way to use chickpea flour.
 It’s made like a pancake with vegetables of choice mixed right into the batter.
-Really so delicious and can be served any time of day…a must try as well!
+It’s really delicious and can be served any time of day – a must try as well!

-A simple, savory gluten-free flatbread that pairs well with soups, salads or eaten alone.
+A simple, savory gluten-free, grain free flatbread that pairs well with soups, salads or eaten alone.

 - 1 cup garbanzo bean flour (aka: besan)